Inclusive Thermodynamics of Computational Machines

-In the remaining sections, we first analyze the connections between a CS measure of complexity over DFAs and the EP of executing DFAs.
-We prove in \cref{sec:thermo_complexity_theorem} that for equivalent DFAs with different size complexities, executing a minimal complexity DFA results in the minimal dissipation cost at all times.
-We proceed with \cref{sec:coding_efficiency}, where we provide a general thermodynamic analysis of Markov sources using our framework.
-In \cref{sec:prior_costs_dfas}, we derive a mismatch cost result within the Hamiltonian framework.
-Next, in \cref{sec:multilateral_decomposition_dynamics} we extend our DFA model to investigate the thermodynamics of communication channels.
-Subsequently in \cref{sec:rate_distortion_channel}, we formulate the rate-distortion problem in terms of inclusive thermodynamic quantities.
+In the remaining sections, we analyze the connections between a CS measure of complexity over DFAs and the EP of executing DFAs.
+We prove in \cref{sec:thermo_complexity_theorem} that for equivalent DFAs with different size complexities, executing a minimal complexity DFA results in the minimal EP at all iterations.

 We conclude with a discussion, where we describe methods and features essential to both CS and inclusive thermodynamics.
 We describe a few research directions where our framework might prove fruitful.
-The derivations that are not central to the work are left to the corresponding appendices.

 As we will later come back in \cref{sec:discussion}, we are interested in implementing our framework to analyze many computational systems, ranging from push-down automata to TMs.
 In this work, we mainly focus on introducing the framework and illustrating it through computational systems which can implement DFAs.